aloispichler/Matrix-Class/README.md

 \+ adds a scalars to a vector,

-\+ adds a scalar on the matrix diagonal,
+\+ adds the identity matrix,

-\- subtracts matrices or vectors
+\- subtracts matrices or vectors,

-\- subtracts a scalar from a vector
+\- subtracts a scalar from a vector,

-\- subtracts the identity of a matrix
+\- subtracts the identity of a matrix,

-\* multiply matrices
+\* multiply matrices,

-\\ solve a linear system: This major implementation employs Householder reflections to find the solution of the linear system A\*x= b.
+\\ solve a linear system: this major implementation employs Householder reflections to efficiently find the solution of the linear system A\*x= b.
 The implementation works for rank deficient and rectangular matrices.
 For regular matrices, the solution is x= A<sup>-1</sup> b; for singular matrices, x= A<sup>\+</sup>b, where A<sup>\+</sup> is the (possibly rank deficient) pseudoinverse.
 The decomposition can be reused (recycled).